gongqilin/API/getting_started/making_requests_for_data.md

-# Making Requests for Data ( Step 4/4 )
+# Making Requests for Data (Step 4/4)

 In order for the client to make a request for the data, the client needs to have a valid access token.
-Once the client has a valid access token (see [Obtaining Access Token](obtaining_request_token.md)), the client could use the below URI to make the request for data.
+Once the client has a valid access token (see [Obtaining Access Token](obtaining_request_token.md)), the client can use the below URI to make the request for data.

 <table>
     <tr>